jedevc/fyp-report/report.md

   \label{fig:lift-vecspace}
 \end{figure}

-This fairly complex transformation can be intuitively understood by reframing usage captures as a vector space as in Figure \ref{fig:lift-vecspace}.
+This fairly complex transformation can be intuitively understood by re-framing usage captures as a vector space as in Figure \ref{fig:lift-vecspace}.
 In this diagram, $u$ is a usage capture and $m$ is the maximal, both computed from the origin (where the variable is globally accessible).
 From this, we want to